Toyota concept vehicles (2000–2009): NLSV (2003)

 The Toyota NLSV is a concept vehicle built by Toyota and first shown at the October 2003 Tokyo Motor Show.
 It had a high roof, a low, flat floor and the door slid back on rails so that even disabled passengers could enter.
 The front passenger seat could be folded up and slid forward under the dash to make even more room for wheel chairs or cargo.

 It entered production as the Toyota Porte.

 X Runner (2003)

 The Toyota X Runner is a four-wheel drive coupé utility concept vehicle designed and built by Toyota Australia in 2003.

-The X-Runner was based on the Avalon, using the Avalon's front cabin, front sheet metal (except the grill) and mechanicals.
+The X-Runner was based on the Avalon, using the Avalon's front cabin, front sheet metal (except the grille) and mechanicals.
 The Avalon's chassis (the Toyota K platform, also shared with the Camry) was stretched by 150 mm just before the rear wheels.
 The 1MZ-FE engine was upgraded with a TRD supercharger.
 Transmission is by a version of the viscous coupled four-wheel-drive system used in the Lexus RX300.
 The front suspension kept the MacPherson struts from the Avalon with upgraded brakes and 19" wheels.
 The rear axle and suspension was modified from the Tarago 4WD van.